top of page

-How could I have denied the truth of what happened to me for so long?
+How could I have ignored what happened to me for so long?

-Reconnecting to myself in this way has brought me tremendous healing---emotionally, spiritually, and even physically.
-It has also brought me great peace.
-Now, my mission is to help others on their own journey of healing and self discovery.
+Now, my mission is to share what I have learned, to help others on their own journey of healing and self discovery.